yale-swe/f22-yalenav/client/README.md

 │   │ └── UnauthStack.tsx
 ```

 This portion of source code governs how our app licenses authenticated and unauthenticated users to navigate across the application, with either unlimited or limited access.
+This is also the first layer called by the top-level `App.tsx` above.

 ### 📺 Contexts & Screens